project-koku/koku-data-selector/docs/azure/azure.rst

 Adding Vault Creds To functions
 ===============================
 1. Navigate to your function
-2. Select Configuration under settings in the blade
+2. Select Environment variables under settings in the blade
-3. Click New application setting
+3. Click add to create variable
 4. Name: *UsernameFromVault*
 5. Value: *@Microsoft.KeyVault(SecretUri=YOUR-USER-SECRET-URI)*
 6. Save